Qix-/node-ddb/README.md

 ## **WARNING!**

-Absolute **under no circumstances** should you save the `Buffer` reference passed to the `read` callback.
+Absolute **under no circumstances** should you save the `Buffer` reference passed to the `read` and `frames` callbacks.
 Do not store it, read from it, or write to it outside of the lifetime of the `read` call!

 **YOU'VE BEEN WARNED.
 THIS PACKAGE COMES WITH NO WARRANTY.**